jonashein/mvpsp_dataset/README.md

 ```

 #### scene_hand_eye.json
-For scenes captured from the egocentric perspective (i.e. `camera_id`'s 5 and 6) the `scene_hand_eye.json` provides the 3D hand joint positions as well as the eye gaze origin and direction.
+For scenes captured from the egocentric perspective (i.e. `camera_id`'s 5 and 6), 3D hand joint positions and eye gaze information is provided in `scene_hand_eye.json`.
 All positions and directions are expressed in the camera coordinate frame.
 ```
 {